-In the information below we have tried to identify stickyback photographers across the UK, mainly from information gleaned from local newspapers.
+In the information below we have tried to identify those photographers who traded in smaller sizes of portrait photographs, mainly from information gleaned from local newspapers.
 But many of these photographers would not have used newspapers to advertise, preferring instead to advertise extensively at their premises.
-Others will not have advertised and may only become known through surviving examples of their work.
-Survivals of sticky back photos are not that common due mainly to their small size and confusion with later photo booth images.
-This is a work in progress and much more awaits discovery - we welcome any additional information on "Sticky Backs" which you may come across.
+Others will not have advertised at all and may only become known through surviving examples of their work.
+Survivals of smaller sized portrait photos are not that common due mainly to their small size and confusion with later photo booth images.
+This is a work in progress and much more awaits discovery - we would welcome any additional information on these photographers and their works which you may come across.

 Address: Bangor - address not currently known

 Address: Not currently known - the possible presence of a stickyback photographer in Bethesda is speculation based upon the press report below concerning the stickyback photographer Harry L Lloyd setting up a cinema there.

 Address: 22 High Street, Carnarvon

 George MELVILLE, 53 Mostyn Street, Llandudno.
 See entry for this firm under Manchester/

 Newport, 2 Commercial Street, See 7 High Street Birmingham, entry for Crown Studios

 Newport, address not known.
 One of the addresses for Polytechnic Studios for Jack Lewis, listed on postcards along with Swansea, Bristol, and Cardiff.
 See main entry for Jack Lewis under Swansea below.